joshbrew/tinybuild-autogpt-template/gpt_dev/default/README.md

 ## TODO:

 - Improve chat frontend further.
 More options and guides etc.
-- Test tool calls further.
+- revert code, copy files, initialize templates, uhh
+- - e.g. reset the repository to blank, or clone to a new folder for branching.
+- Finish testing fetch for reporting console logs to gpt via tool call.
-- Keep testing runs, think clearing the history now will help success rates.
+- Keep testing runs.
 - Add ability for gpt to restart the concurrent environment if the gpt dev needs modifying? >_> <_< maybe a bad idea idk
 - Add screencapping ability (expensive!!) for more automation,
 - Help GPT systematize its approach to editing and debugging better to take your hands off the wheel even more.